Pure, nature-identical L-carnitine

 |1 capsules contains|

-1 capsule daily, unless otherwise advised.
+1 capsule daily, unless advised otherwise.
 Do not chew the tablet but swallow it whole, preferably during/after a meal.

 Do not exceed the recommended daily dosage.

-For pregnant and breastfeeding women only use in consultation with your doctor.
+Pregnant and breastfeeding women should only use the product in consultation with a doctor.

 Dietary supplements should not replace a varied diet.